Sun Damaged Skin

 Although it is almost impossible to completely prevent sun damage, there are preventative measures that you can undertake, as well as treatments.

 Some simple measures you could take to prevent sun damage include:

 - Avoid sun-exposed areas.
 Look for shade.
 Particularly avoid mid-day sun (10am-4pm)

 - Wear hats, sun glasses, and loose clothing

 - Use a sunscreen with highest protective SPF rating.
 Choose a sunscreen that has a sun block in it rather than just a chemical sun screen.
 Sun block will usually contain molecules such as Zinc Oxide or Titanium Dioxide, which are metal-containing molecules that physically block and reflect sunlight rather than just absorbing part of the spectrum.

 - Do not use indoor tanning.

-The treatment of sun damage always starts with a careful assessment to determine the options most appropriate in your individual case.
+The treatment of sun damage always starts with a careful assessment at our Richmond Clinic to determine the options most appropriate in your individual case.
 These options include medications as well as a range of cosmetic treatments.

 Book a free consultation today.
 Call us at 604-284-5501 if you have any questions.
 Our friendly trained staff will help you every step of the way